openalea-incubator/adel/doc/user/manual.rst

 :ref:`cohortT` describes the theoretical and the simulated cardinalities of each cohort.
 It permits the user to validate the simulated cardinalities against the theoretical ones.
-The theoretical cardinalities are calculated from the probabilities of emergence of an axis when the parent axis is present (given by the user).
+The theoretical cardinalities are calculated from the probabilities of emergence of an axis when the parent axis is present.
+These probabilities are given by the user.
 The simulated cardinalities are calculated for each plant using :func:`alinea.adel.plantgen.tools.decide_child_cohorts`.

 .. list-table::
     :widths: 10 50